JCMexplains/writing-for-success-2023/textbook.md

 made in this sentence, so it makes sense to include both in the same citation.

-#### A Famous Text That Has Had Many Editions
+#### A Famous Text That Has Many Editions

-You may need to cite an extremely well-known work that has been repeatedly republished or translated.
+You may need to cite an extremely well-known work with many editions.
+An example would be the Bible, the Odyssey, or the works of Sigmund Freud.

-Many works of literature
+Some of these, like the Bible or the Odyssey, have no known first year of publication.

-and sacred texts, as well as some classic nonfiction texts, fall into this category.
-For these works, the original date of publication may be unavailable.
-If so, include the year of publication or translation for your edition.
-Refer to specific parts or chapters if you need to cite a specific section.
-Discuss with your instructor whether he or she would like you to cite page numbers in this particular instance.
+Often, you will be asked to cite them by part rather than by page; the reason is that the parts stay the same through all editions while the pages may change.

 > In *New Introductory Lectures on Psycho-Analysis*, Freud explains that
 > the "manifest content" of a dream---what literally takes place---is
 > separate from its "latent content," or hidden meaning (trans.
 1965,
 > lecture XXIX).

-Here, the student is citing a classic work of psychology, originally written in German and later translated to English.
-Since the book is a collection of Freud's lectures, the student cites the lecture number rather than a page number.
+Here, the student is citing a lecture by Freud that was written in German; the particular version the student is using was translated to English in 1965.
+Since the book is a collection of Freud's lectures, the student cites the lecture number (using the Roman numeral XXIX, equivalent to the Arabic numeral 29) rather than a page number.

 #### An Introduction, Foreword, Preface, or Afterword